 You may not have filed your federal income tax return for this year or previous years.
 Regardless of your reason for not filing a required return, file your tax return as soon as possible.
 If you need help, the IRS is ready to assist you.

 - If your return was not filed by the due date (including extensions of time to file), you may be subject to the failure to file penalty, unless you have reasonable cause for your failure to file timely.
-If you did not pay your tax in full by the due date of the return (excluding extensions of time to file), you may also be subject to the failure to pay penalty, unless you have reasonable cause for your failure to pay timely, or the IRS has approved your application for extension of time for payment of the tax due to undue hardship (refer to Form 1127 (PDF), Application for Extension of Time for Payment of Tax Due to Undue Hardship).
+If you did not pay your tax in full by the unextended due date of the return (regardless of extensions of time to file), you may also be subject to the failure to pay penalty, unless you have reasonable cause for your failure to pay timely, or the IRS has approved your application for extension of time for payment of the tax due to undue hardship (refer to Form 1127 (PDF), Application for Extension of Time for Payment of Tax Due to Undue Hardship).
 Additionally, interest is charged on taxes not paid by the due date, even if you have an extension of time to file.
 Interest is also charged on penalties.

 - There is no penalty for failure to file if you are due a refund.
 But, if you wait to file a return or otherwise claim a refund, you risk losing a refund altogether.
 An original return claiming a refund must be filed within 3 years of its due date for a refund to be allowed in most instances.